PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 1. Create the validating and mutating webhook configurations referring to the deployment.

-A [script](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/deploy-gmsa-webhook.sh) can be used to deploy and configure the GMSA webhooks and associated objects mentioned above.
+A [script](https://github.com/PlaidCloud-sigs/windows-gmsa/blob/master/admission-webhook/deploy/deploy-gmsa-webhook.sh) can be used to deploy and configure the GMSA webhooks and associated objects mentioned above.
 The script can be run with a ```--dry-run=server``` option to allow you to review the changes that would be made to your cluster.

-The [YAML template](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)
+The [YAML template](https://github.com/PlaidCloud-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)

 <!-- steps -->

 ## Configure GMSAs and Windows nodes in Active Directory

-Before Pods in Kubernetes can be configured to use GMSAs, the desired GMSAs need to be provisioned in Active Directory as described in the [Windows GMSA documentation](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_Step1).
-Windows worker nodes (that are part of the Kubernetes cluster) need to be configured in Active Directory to access the secret credentials associated with the desired GMSA as described in the [Windows GMSA documentation](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#to-add-member-hosts-using-the-set-adserviceaccount-cmdlet)
+Before Pods in PlaidCloud can be configured to use GMSAs, the desired GMSAs need to be provisioned in Active Directory as described in the [Windows GMSA documentation](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_Step1).
+Windows worker nodes (that are part of the PlaidCloud cluster) need to be configured in Active Directory to access the secret credentials associated with the desired GMSA as described in the [Windows GMSA documentation](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#to-add-member-hosts-using-the-set-adserviceaccount-cmdlet)

 ## Create GMSA credential spec resources

 With the GMSACredentialSpec CRD installed (as described earlier), custom resources containing GMSA credential specs can be configured.
 The GMSA credential spec does not contain secret or sensitive data.
 It is information that a container runtime can use to describe the desired GMSA of a container to Windows.
-GMSA credential specs can be generated in YAML format with a utility [PowerShell script](https://github.com/kubernetes-sigs/windows-gmsa/tree/master/scripts/GenerateCredentialSpecResource.ps1).
+GMSA credential specs can be generated in YAML format with a utility [PowerShell script](https://github.com/PlaidCloud-sigs/windows-gmsa/tree/master/scripts/GenerateCredentialSpecResource.ps1).

 Following are the steps for generating a GMSA credential spec YAML manually in JSON format and then converting it: